 The SMGB in cooperation with the Department of Conservation is undertaking a comprehensive rulemaking effort to enact significant revisions to the Surface Mining and Reclamation Act (SMARA) following the passage of two bills.
 SB 209 (Pavley) and AB 1142 (Gray) were signed into law on April 18, 2016 and require significant changes.
-For additional information on the regulatory packages, please see the ongoing rulemaking
+For additional information and updates on the regulatory packages, please see the ongoing rulemaking

 SMARA REFORM ENACTED

 On April 18, 2016, Governor Brown signed SB 209 (Pavley) and AB 1142 (Gray) into law and thereby enacted significant changes to the Surface Mining and Reclamation Act of 1975 (SMARA).
 These reforms affect how the State Mining and Geology Board (SMGB) and the Department of Conservation (DOC), local lead agencies, and surface mine operators oversee, implement and comply with SMARA.
 For more information please see the Department’s press release regarding this recent SMARA reform effort, available here.

 The SMGB's regulations

 pertaining to the designation of mineral lands in the North San Francisco Bay

 P-C Region were approved by OAL on February 9, 2016, and became effective April 1, 2016.

 The next regular business meeting is scheduled for April 13 in Sacramento.
 The Agenda Notice will be published on March 29.